-Use pre-made templates to save hours of data reporting time.
+Use pre-made templates to save hours of data reporting time for your marketing performance.
 There are currently over 40 integrations available for connecting to Whatagraph's marketing reporting software.

 Locate your marketing report template and sort by integration or report type.

-Access client data quickly and easily to create digital marketing dashboards or reports.
-Include key metrics and KPIs, and manage multiple clients with ease.
+Access client data quickly and easily to create digital marketing KPIs dashboards or reports.
+Include key digital marketing metrics and KPIs, and manage multiple clients with ease.

 The end result?
 You can create KPI reports in minutes instead of hours at a time with Whatagraph.

-Omniconvert defines CLV as ‘Customer Lifetime Value is defined as the forecast of net profit generated over the course of a business relationship with a customer.
+Omniconvert defines CLV as ‘Customer Lifetime Value is defined as the forecast of net profit generated over the course of a business relationship with paying customers.
 Instead of referring to the value brought by their first purchase, CLV indicates how valuable a customer is to your business for an indefinite period of time.’

 Kent Lewis, a Chief Marketing Officer at Anvil, asks these questions when figuring out their cost per lead: